department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/fully-developed-disability-claims.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="special-ptsd">PTSD (posttraumatic stress disorder)</button>
 <div id="special-ptsd" class="usa-accordion-content">

-**You'll need to submit the evidence listed above depending on your claim type as well as one of these forms:**
+**You'll need to also submit one of these forms:**
   - A completed Statement in Support of Claim for Service Connection for Post-Traumatic Stress Disorder (VA Form 21-0781), **or**<br>
   [(Download VA Form 21-0781)](https://www.vba.va.gov/pubs/forms/VBA-21-0781-ARE.pdf)
-  - If claiming PTSD based on personal assault, a Statement in Support of Claim for Service Connection for Post-Traumatic Stress Disorder Secondary to Personal Assault (VA Form 21-0781a)<br>
+  - **If you're claiming PTSD based on personal assault**, a completed Statement in Support of Claim for Service Connection for Post-Traumatic Stress Disorder Secondary to Personal Assault (VA Form 21-0781a)<br>
   [(Download VA Form 21-0781a)](https://www.vba.va.gov/pubs/forms/VBA-21-0781a-ARE.pdf)

 </div>